BHP Billiton to spin off South32 with little debt

-The world's biggest miner released documents on Tuesday detailing the performance of South32's aluminum, manganese, nickel, silver and coal assets, long overshadowed by BHP's major iron ore, petroleum, copper and metallurgical coal businesses.
+The world's biggest miner released documents on Tuesday detailing the performance of South32's aluminium, manganese, nickel, silver and coal assets, long overshadowed by BHP's major iron ore, petroleum, copper and metallurgical coal businesses.

 "The demerger will simplify BHP Billiton and has the potential to unlock shareholder value, while creating a new global diversified metals and mining company with a significant industry presence in each of its major commodities," BHP Chairman Jac Nasser said in a statement.